 Of the 1,700 residences within Seven Oaks, 400 are attached ground-floor units and 1,300 are single family, single story houses.
 The attached homes have roughly 900 square-feet to more than 1,400 square-feet.
 Many have no-step entries and usually include two bedrooms, two baths and a carport.
 Single-family homes have more than 2,000 square-feet and a minimum of two bedrooms, two baths, and a one car garage.
 All have mature landscaping as well as hillside and canyon views.
 A large number of the homes available for resale have been remodeled to include a enclosed patio, a modern kitchen, skylights, and a golf cart recharging station.

-Prices begin in the mid-$300,000s.
-Please check with a Realtor to verify these prices as they may change.
+Prices begin in the low-$300,000s.
+Please check with a Realtor to verify this price as it may change.

 The community center has an exercise room, meeting rooms, a woodworking shop, library, a theater, and an arts studio.
 Outdoor facilities include an outdoor pool, tennis courts, trails, and a putting green.
 Seven Oaks' grounds are peppered with bushes and mature trees.
 Hills loom in the near distance, creating a pretty tableau.

 Interstate 15 runs through Rancho Bernardo, giving Seven Oaks residents easy access to downtown San Diego and downtown Escondido.
 Homeowners are also within a few miles of the Bernardo Winery, San Diego's oldest operating vineyard.

 The nearest hospital is Pomerado Hospital, just three miles away in Poway.
 Accredited by the Joint Comisssion, it is also a Primary Stroke Center.

 The climate is nearly perfect, with summer temperatures in the 70s and 80s and winter temperatures in the 50s and 60s.
 On average, the area receives 10 inches of rain each year.